Let’s Talk Mortgages

 Most institutions offer a pre-approved mortgage that tells you in advance the amount of mortgage you are approved to borrow.
 This calculation is based on your income, down payment, and any debts you currently have.
 It can also hold a current mortgage rate for up to 120 days while you look for a home.

-The normal banking system allows home buyers to use up to 35% (G.D.S.) of their gross monthly income towards housing costs, which includes mortgage payment, property tax and heating.
+The normal banking system allows home buyers to use up to 39% of their gross monthly income towards housing costs (GDS), which includes mortgage payment, property tax and heating.
 If the property purchased is a condominium, ½ of monthly condo fees must also be added.
-As well, up to 42% (T.D.S.) of gross monthly income can be spent on these housing costs and any other debts (i.e.: car loans and credit card debt).
+As well, up to 44% (T.D.S.) of gross monthly income can be spent on these housing costs and any other debts (i.e.: car loans and credit card debt).

 In summary, remember that more important than qualifying within the guidelines of an institution, is your sense of comfort with the monthly payments.
-Do a detailed family budget to ensure that what you want to pay is in line with what the system allows.
+Do a detailed family budget to ensure what you want to pay, and with that we can confirm if it is inline with what the system allows.

 Example: Pre-Approved Mortgage